pedramjlo/crypto-price-data/README.md

 # The Pipeline

-1- (Extraction.BinanceDataExtraction.convert_date_to_miliseconds) extracts crypto data from a Binance API endpoint along with paramters like
+1- Extraction.BinanceDataExtraction.get_binance_data() extracts crypto data from a Binance API endpoint along with some paramters and saves it into a saved_data.csv file;
 <ui>
   <li>crypto</li>
   <li>starte date (unix epoch milliseconds)</li>